HuffordLab/Juicer_PanAnd/README.md

 ### sort fragments

-sort by chr, frag, strand, and position
+This will sort by chr, frag, strand, and position (in that order), and it will take some time to finish (depending on your systemps resource availablity)

 ```bash
 sort --parallel=${threads} \